Anderillium Luna Moth Green

 Performance in the pen:

-This ink performs wonderfully in a pen.
-Luna Moth Green has a medium-dry flow that was congruent across all the test nibs.
-The nibs felt nicely lubricated and had a notable silkiness to it that made the writing experience quite pleasant.
-I didn’t run into any hard starts, skips, or stops during the tests, and the ink was very easy to clean, washing out of the pen nearly instantly, and leaving no noticeable stains or residue.
+Luna Moth Green had a consistent medium-dry flow across all the test nibs.
+The nibs felt nicely lubricated, with a notable silkiness to it that made the writing experience quite pleasant.
+It’s not slick, but it’s nice, especially for an ink with a drier flow.
+I didn’t run into any hard starts, skips, or stops during the tests.

 My personal thoughts...